Outlier-Robust Sparse Estimation via Non-Convex Optimization: Robust Sparse Mean Estimation

-Our main contribution in this section is to prove the following landscape result: we show that the objective function~\eqref{eqn:sparse-obj-fks} has no bad first-order stationary points.
-In other words, any stationary point of $f$ can yield a good estimate to the true mean.
-We will provide some intuition for our choice of~\eqref{eqn:sparse-obj-fks} after we state our algorithm and main results.
+We will show that the objective function~\eqref{eqn:sparse-obj-fks} has no bad stationary points (Theorem~\ref{thm:sparse-mean-struc}).
+In other words, {\em every} first-order stationary point of $f$ yields a good solution for robust sparse mean estimation.

 Our algorithm is stated in Algorithm~\ref{alg:sparsemean}.
-As a consequence of our landscape result (Theorem~\ref{thm:sparse-mean-struc}), we know that Algorithm~\ref{alg:sparsemean} works no matter how one finds a local optimum of $f(w)$.
-Due to this reason, we do not specify how to minimize $f$ and focus on analyzing its landscape.
-We defer the algorithmic results of optimizing $f(w)$ to Appendix~\ref{apx:optimization}.
+As a consequence of our landscape result (Theorem~\ref{thm:sparse-mean-struc}), we know that Algorithm~\ref{alg:sparsemean} works {\em no matter how} we find a stationary point of $f$ (because any stationary point works), so we intentionally did not specify how to find such a point.
+As a simple illustration, we show that (projected) gradient descent can be used to minimize $f$.
+The convergence analysis and iteration complexity are provided in Appendix~\ref{apx:optimization}.

 Formally, we first prove that Algorithm~\ref{alg:sparsemean} can output a vector $\hat \mu \in \R^d$ that is close to $\mu$ in $\normtwok{\cdot}$ norm, as long as the good samples satisfies the stability condition in Definition~\ref{def:sparse-stability}.